So, you got to college... Now what?

 How do I go about joining a sorority?

 Greek Organizations organize a process of meeting new people and making friends called RUSH.
 RUSH is a two-week period at the beginning of each semester, which offers you an opportunity to meet each Greek organization and learn what they have to offer their members.
 Participating in RUSH in no way obligates a student to join any organization.
-If a particular organization is chosen and you are invited into the sorority, you will begin a period called pledging.
+If a particular organization is chosen and you are invited into the sorority, you will begin a process called pledging.
 Upon completion of pledging, you will be initiated as a full member.

 Does being in a sorority take a lot of time?